THAT SUCK TOO MUCH TO REVIEW ALONE

 Always a bad idea to divide your forces.
 Either way they get killed.
 We are less than ten minutes into the movie and two wildly disparate things have happened - not even the most tenuous of threads to connect them.

 We cut to a group of people rumbling through the desert in a DAMNATION ALLEY vehicle (or ARK II if you are a late seventies Saturday morning TeeVee weenie).
 They have to get to shelter before the "Ion storm" hits (whatever the hell that is).
-They make their way through the desert, bitching and sniping at each other all the way to pass for character development (this goes on for an unreasonably long time, without let up, through the entire movie); pick up a hitchhiker; make it to a science lab; then find out that something big and deadly is roaming the halls of said lab and killed the previous occupants off.
+They make their way through the desert, bitching and sniping at each other all the way to pass for character development (this goes on for an unreasonably long time, without let up, throughout the entire movie).
+They pick up a hitchhiker; make it to a science lab; then find out that something big and deadly is roaming the halls of said lab and killed the previous occupants off.

 We're trapped between a monster and an ion storm!
 What To Do?

 They all split up to explore the science station, bitching and sniping at each other all the way to pass for character development.

 Now for the standard Fred Olen Ray lesbian shower scene.
 Yes, I know: these people are fully aware that they are in the very heart of death, dead bodies everywhere, but they are still going to shower and have softcore lesbianism.
 This is handled late night Cinemax style by the nicely streamlined body of Brinke Stevens (43 at the time and still looking good!) and the buxom body of J.J.
 North.

 One of their number gets killed off by said monster!

 Now it's time for a VHS tape left behind by the dead scientists which will explain what the monster is.

 It's a freakin' monster!
 It doesn't need to be explained!
 But, we're gonna do it anyway.